Remembering Steve Cropper / Playwright Tom Stoppard

 Did you think that it was

-a parody that was in bad taste at all?
-You know, like two white guys doing their parody of black singers, two white guys who probably fantasize about themselves sometimes of
+a a parody that uh was in bad taste at all?
+You know, like two two white guys doing their parody of black singers, two white guys who probably fantasize about themselves sometimes of of being

 Well, you know, they got a lot of bad rap on that, I think, initially.
 And a lot of people, for some reason, thought that John and Danny were kind of scoffing black musicians for some reason.